fabric8io/fabric8/docs/develop/configuration.md

 So if you can avoid any configuration that is environment specific (thanks to [service discovery](serviceDiscovery.html) and [kubernetes secrets](http://kubernetes.io/docs/user-guide/secrets/)) then just including configuration inside your docker image makes the most sense.

-When you absolutely must have some environment specific configuration then our recommendation is:
+When you absolutely must have some environment specific configuration which doesn't relate to [service discovery](serviceDiscovery.html) or [secrets](http://kubernetes.io/docs/user-guide/secrets/) then our recommendation is:

-* if you want history and to be able to see who changes what and when so you can easily audit or revert changes then use `git`.
+* if you want history and to be able to see who changes what and when so you can easily audit or revert changes then use `git` and a [`gitRepo` volume](http://kubernetes.io/docs/user-guide/volumes/#gitrepo) to mount the configuration into your docker container.
 Otherwise use `ConfigMap`